daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 ```

 Before we proceed any further, let's add flash messages to notify users about
-success and error messages when they are filling out the form.
-Go ahead and
+success and error messages.
+Go ahead and run:
-run:

 ```
 npm install express-flash --save
 ```